nwingren/fe2ms/README.md

 ### Install mamba

 Please follow [these](https://github.com/conda-forge/miniforge#mambaforge) instructions to install mamba.
 Following this, it is highly recommended that you create a new environment as follows (```ENV_NAME``` can be changed to your preferred environment name).
+Note that the Python version 3.12 is explicitly used.

 ```bash
 mamba create --name ENV_NAME python=3.12